peterihimire/qasetech-task/README.md

     ```

 4. Set up the environment variables (See Environment Variables):
-    Create a .env file in the root directory and add the necessary environment variables.
+    Create a .env file in the root directory and add copy contents of .env.example to your created .env file.

     ```sh
     cp .env.example .env